-Located on the bank of Namjang Chu at a distance of 90 km from Tawang, Gorsam Chorten is one of biggest stoopa with a height of 100ft.
-It is a replica of the 12th century Boudhnath Stupa in Nepal.
-Local legend believed that it is founded by a Monpa monk Lama Pradhar in early 18th century.
+Located on the bank of Namjang Chu at a distance of 90 km from Tawang, Gorsam Chorten is one of biggest stupa with a height of 100ft.
+It is a replica of the 12th century Boudhanath Stupa in Nepal.
+Local legend believed that it is founded by a Monpa monk Lama Pradhar in an early 18th century.

 Tawang Craft Centre

 It is a must visit place for art and craft lovers and shopaholics.
 It is a great place to buy various handicrafts made by local tribes.
-Authentic Tibetan crafts including Tankhas, woolen wears, wood work, colourful carpets and jewellery pieces are available here.
+Authentic Tibetan crafts including Tankhas, woollen wears, woodwork, colourful carpets and jewellery pieces are available here.